waynchi/DopamineAPI_iOS-Client/README.md

 ##3.2) Tell the client about your target action
 Now we need to name the action that you want to reinforce and tell the client about it.
 For now, lets name it DEVELOPERTEST.

-**Paste in an action decairation so that your extention looks like this:**
+**Paste in an action declaration so that your extention looks like this:**

 <br><br>